marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   :samp:`mov{m}` instructions must be designed to avoid ever trying to reload into a floating point register.

-  .. index:: reload_in instruction pattern

-  .. index:: reload_out instruction pattern
+  .. index:: reload_in instruction pattern, reload_out instruction pattern

 reload_inm reload_outm
   These named patterns have been obsoleted by the target hook